Katherine Austen: Early life

 Katherine Wilson was one of at least seven children born to Katherine Wilson (née Rudd; d.
 1648) and her husband Robert Wilson (d.
 1639), a draper.
 After her father's death, her mother remarried John Highlord, an Alderman of the City of London and a Committee member of the East India Company, thereby raising the family's status.

-Austen lived in London through the period of the Civil War and Restoration.
+Wilson lived in London through the period of the Civil War and Restoration.
 She married Thomas Austen (1622–1658), barrister, also from a wealthy family, on 10 July 1645.
 Her husband would seem to have shared her social ambitions; however, he died at the age of thirty-six in 1658 and left Katherine, under the age of thirty, with three young children and the complicated management of their properties.

 Widowhood

 Thomas Austen's will named Katherine Austen "Executrix and Guardian amid [during] her Widowhood."
 In effect, this phrase articulated the law at the time: widows were the only category of women legally allowed to own, acquire, or dispose of financial assets; married women and spinsters were not.
 Under the doctrine of coverture she retained her widow's status as an independent legal entity as long she did not remarry.
 Austen focused her attention on retaining her late husband's property, Highbury, for her underaged son, Thomas, and was involved in a protracted series of legal actions (see her sonnet "Upon subjects at the Committee of Parliament taking a stab at Highbury", fols.
 59v-60r, and others).

 In addition to administering her family's estate, Austen was busy with various other business and legal concerns.
 About a year after her husband died, Austen began her career as real-estate investor.
 Her first project extended her interests to the west coast of Wales.
 Records show that she was worried about the cost of some building she was undertaking at "The Swan" (near Covent Garden) while defending against lawsuits challenging her family's possession of an inn called the Red Lion, on Fleet Street.
 Book M records the claims of "Sister Austen" and "another troublesome man" for the Red Lion, "Sister Austen" being the widow of John, a sibling named in Thomas Austen's will who died in 1659.
 Katherine Austen writes of her sister-in-law, "Tis not adequate to appreciate 350 pounds forever", a reference to "the total of three hundred or three hundred and fifty pounds which he hath of mine in his grasp" left by Thomas to his sibling.

 Katherine Austen's widowhood would last the rest of her life.
 She was, at least once, tempted by remarriage, but rejected the prospect, citing her regard for her late husband and her fears for the financial interests of her children.
 Her one known suitor was the Scottish doctor Alexander Callendar.

 She lived in Hoxton until she died.
 The date of her death is unknown but her will was proved in 1683.